NewEXE/single-entry-point-php/README.md

 # Single Entry Point (Front controller realization)
-PHP app carcase with all requests redirection to one single `index.php`.
+Composer-ready PHP app carcase with all requests redirection to one single `index.php`.

 Implemented with Apache and PHP.
 Will free to send PR's for support other servers (nginx, IIS).